Subscribe to get access

 Huge amounts of collaborative efforts will also need to take place to help meet targets.
 As well as set new boundaries for the aviation industry.
 For that’s as many countries have their own airlines.
 They have to figure out a route path.
 Especially one that will help aviation increase over the decade without increasing emissions.

 As flying becomes more popular and more accessible, and due to the pandemic keeping lockdown in their countries as borders close, a rush to get on planes might be experienced once things return to a new normal.

 There are also concerns that swamp in travelling via planes could restrict technology improvements.
 The fact that many will choose air travel as a way of travelling after the pandemic, companies may not have the time to be able to implement new technology to help lower emissions.
 As the total amount of air travel grows year on year by roughly 2.6%, emissions will continue to rise.

-Developing countries such as China and India who are producing more education individuals moving from lower class systems to higher class systems mean they are now equipped with disposable incomes that will lead to an increase in flying.
+In conclusion, developing countries such as China and India are producing more educated individuals.
+All moving from lower class systems to higher class systems.
+That which means they are now equipped with disposable incomes that will lead to an increase in flying.